 Our core behaviours encourage our people to speak up and have open, honest conversations.
 Our Code of Conduct, compliance standards, and policies guide our day-to-day decisions, actions and behaviours and govern our business.

-Our Group Whistleblower Policy is applicable to all employees (which includes all directors, officers, employees, contractors, subcontractors and agents of the Group) and subsidiaries across our operations.
+Our Group Whistleblower Policy is applicable to all employees (which includes all directors, officers, employees, former employees, contractors, subcontractors and agents of the Group) and subsidiaries across our operations.
 The Policy complements the normal communication channels that exist for raising concerns between people leaders and employees without fear of reprisal.
-All employees have access to a Confidential Alert Line which is managed internally.
+All employees (and former employees) have access to the independently managed KPMG FairCall Service.

 The Group Whistleblower Committee is chaired by NAB’s Chief Audit Officer and meets bi-monthly.
 The Whistleblower Committee is comprised of representatives from across the business, including Group Governance and Legal, People & Culture (Human Resources), Group Risk and Internal Audit.

-The Whistleblower Committee is responsible for oversight of the Whistleblower Program, ensuring appropriate measures are taken to address allegations received by the Confidential Alert Line, providing a forum for the resolution of matters and ensuring that there is effective and regular reporting to Principal Board Audit Committee.
+The Whistleblower Committee is responsible for oversight of the Whistleblower Program, ensuring appropriate measures are taken to address allegations received by the Program, providing a forum for the resolution of matters and ensuring that there is effective and regular reporting to Board Audit Committee.